learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 * Build density and scatter plots to visually identify the level of dependence between variables
 * Perform covariance and correlation using python and numpy

-**TESTING MMMMMMMM**
+## The Dataset

-## Dataset
+Included dataset (heightWeight.csv) includes 20 heights (in inches) and weights (in pounds).
+Thia small dataset will help us focus more on seeing covariance and correlation in action!

-Included dataset (heightWeight.csv) includes 20 heights (inches) and weights(pounds).
-Yes, it is a particularly small dataset and will help us focus more on seeing covariance and correlation in action.
 At this point, you should be able to calculate the average height and average weight.
 You can also explain the medians, variances and standard deviations for this dataset.

 But all of those measurements are only concerned with a **single variable**.
-What if we want to see:
+In this lab, you'll answer the following questions:

-How height interacts with weight ?
+1. How does height interact with weight?

-Does weight increase as height increases ?
+2. Does weight increase as height increases?

-Are Weight and Height not related at all ?
+3. Are weight and height not related at all?

-Note while there are plenty of fat short people and overly skinny tall people, but when you look at the population at large, taller people will tend to weigh more than shorter people.
-This generalization of information is very common as it shows you a bigger picture that you can build your intuitions upon.
+There are always exceptions, but when you look at the population in general, taller people will tend to weigh more than shorter people.
+While you should *always* be cautious when generalizing, generalization of information can be very useful as it shows you a bigger picture that you can build your intuitions upon.
+This is also what a lot of core statistical principles are built upon.

-Let's first load this dataset into pandas.
-Read the file "heightWeight.csv" and for header, length of the records and basic stats.
+First, let's load this dataset in python using pandas.
+Next, print the length of the data, the head of the data, and the basic statistics of the data.

 ```python